Thursday, June 18, 2015

 with practiced harmony, as the memory

-of an oven sends the bread praying
+of an oven sends the scent of bread

-to air, sky, heaven.
+praying to air, sky, heaven.

 The Sunday before, I visited

-a small church, knowing only the couple
+a little church, knowing only the couple

 who invited me but not their language.

-All the small congregation kissed
+All the congregation kissed

 my gringa cheek in greeting as they entered.